 What happens next?

 District Commission and map drawing: We expect the District Commission to be appointed in 2019.
 Current council members and the Mayor will each appoint one commissioner and those eight individuals will appoint the final, 9th member.
-Commissioners must be Everett residents and can't be City employees, a candidate for elected office or a current elected official (except precinct officer).
+Commissioners must be Everett residents and can't be a City employee, a candidate for elected office or a current elected official (except precinct officer).
 The application will be posted here when it becomes available.

 The Commission will hire a "Districting Master" who will help them develop a district plan, including a map; the Commission can also retain other consultant support.
 The Commission will also engage the community and solicit feedback as they develop the draft plan.
 The draft district plan, including the map, will be shared with the public for comment with at least six meetings (one in each district area and one full community).
 These meetings will start no later than Sept.
 2020.